jvherck/divitus/README.md

 Only the bot developer has access to the database and is the only one allowed to view this information.

 ### Contact
 If you want to contact me regarding the bot, you can join the support server or DM me on `jvh#8686`.
+It's possible I might change tag or name, my correct username is always show on the `/info` command!

 ### Data Removal
 If you want your _personal data_ to be removed from the bot you can use the **command** `/settings reset True`: this will delete all your information in the bot.
 (Note: this will remove all your progress too since your information is wiped from the whole database!) \